![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 said that he had the head of a philosopher and the body of an athlete –

-was known to everybody.
+forehead.
+Later in life he became very fat.
+Zola was nearsighted.
 Following the publication of Les Soirées

 de Médan (1880),